nikitavoloboev/data/productivity/flow/Rules.md

 ## Productivity
 - Always have water next to me.
 Drink water when taking breaks and take breaks.
 - Set deadlines for all things.
 Adjust plan according to the deadlines.
+- Sound of rain and thunderstorm is the best sound to write code to.

 ## Anki
  - Post all my anki decks in the wiki here under [anki decks](../anki/anki-decks.md)